1. Seamless Indoor-Outdoor Living

 8. Bold, Personalized Color Palettes

-While neutrals still dominate luxury interiors, 2025 is bringing back bold, statement colors in a refined way.
-Deep navy, forest green, and earthy terracotta are showing up in custom millwork, feature walls, and high-end furnishings, adding warmth and depth without overpowering a space.
-Paired with natural materials like wood, stone, and aged metals, these colors create a grounded, inviting aesthetic that feels both sophisticated.
+While neutrals still dominate luxury interiors, 2025 has continued to see the emergence of bold, statement colors in a more refined way.
+Deep navy, forest spruce green, and earthy terracotta are showing up in custom millworks, featured on walls, and across high-end furnishings, adding warmth and depth without overpowering a space when used properly.
+Paired with natural materials like wood, stone, and aged metals, these impactful colors create a grounded, inviting aesthetic that feels both elegant and current.

 9. Long-Term, Future-Ready Design